ironhack-labs/lab-javascript-functions-and-arrays/README.md

 ### Random Selector

-Create a method `randomSelector` to randomly select one element from a card stack.
+Create a function `randomSelector` to randomly select one element from a card stack.
 The method should receive an `array` as an argument, and return randomly one of the elements of the `array`.

 ### Create the mystery

-We need to create a `pickMistery` method that will call `randomSelector` for each card stack, and return an object with the 3 picked cards, a _suspect_, a _weapon_ and a _room_.
+We need to create a `pickMistery` function that will call `randomSelector` for each card stack, and return an object with the 3 picked cards, a _suspect_, a _weapon_ and a _room_.
 Our mystery should be stored on a `misteryEnvelope` variable.

 ## Iteration 3 - <small>Revealing the mistery</small>

 Finally, we need to reveal the mystery.
-Create a `revealMistery` method, that will receive our `misteryEnvelope` object as an argument and return the revealed mystery like this:
+Create a `revealMistery` function, that will receive our `misteryEnvelope` object as an argument and return the revealed mystery like this:

 **\<FIRST NAME\> \<LAST NAME\> killed Mr. Boddy using the \<WEAPON\> in the \<ROOM\>!!!!**